cterrazas2/pyvet/CONTRIBUTING.md

 ```

 # Style
-PyVet uses Black for code formatting, this should be automatically triggered for you when you try and commit (once you install `precommit`).
+PyVet uses Black for code formatting, this should be automatically triggered for you when you try and commit (once you install `precommit` that is).

-Check out the code base and follow the same style for naming conventions (snake_case) and comments.
+Check out the code base and follow the same style for things like naming conventions (snake_case) and comments (numpy).

 # Tests
 To run all the tests you can run: